 South Jersey homeowners are striving every day to conserve energy and minimize energy waste.
 From HVAC systems to insulation to air sealing, tightening up the home can both reduce your energy bill and reduce your carbon footprint.
 Whether it is for the the sake of our pockets or for the sake of the environment, energy efficiency is at the forefront of most homeowners’ priorities.
-If properly done, making your home more energy efficient can also actively control moisture levels in your home to prevent mold development.
+If properly done, making your home more energy efficient can also actively control moisture levels in your home to prevent indoor mold development.
 However, getting it just right can be complicated.
-If done improperly, you could be unknowingly sealing up your New Jersey home TOO tight and leaving it vulnerable to moisture buildup.
+If done improperly, you could be unknowingly sealing up your New Jersey home TOO tight and leaving it vulnerable to moisture buildup and indoor mold growth.

 Energy efficiency is about a balance.
 Highly insulated and thoroughly sealed homes mean less indoor-outdoor air exchange.
 This is fantastic for energy efficiency; less air escaping the home means less energy to maintain comfortable room temperature.
 However, reduced indoor-outdoor air exchange can also mean reduced air circulation and ventilation and increased risk of trapping moisture with no escape.
 Properly implemented energy efficiency tactics should always take into consideration moisture control.
 An important part of energy efficiency is trying to avoid sealing the home up too tightly and maintain adequate ventilation where necessary.